-Sports-Coach Craig Schuffenecker’s Put-in-Bay School Boys basketball team has started a very successful 2010-11 campaign.
+Sports Coach Craig Schuffenecker’s Put-in-Bay School Boys’ basketball team has started a very successful 2010-11 campaign.
 The boys were 5 – 1 as of December 20th.
-Sophomore Shawn Seaberg attributes the team’s success to “hard work, post play, and team rapport.”
-Senior Brian Thwaite leads the team in scoring with 11.6 points per game and Sophomore Wyatt Auger is second on the team with 7.3 points per game.
-Other team members include Max Leicher, Pat McCann, Dallas Mohn, Art Wolf, Cody Porche and Casey Pippert-Ladd.
+Sophomore Shawn Seaberg attributes the team’s success to “hard work, post-play, and team rapport.”
+Senior Brian Thwaite leads the team in scoring with 11.6 points per game, and Sophomore Wyatt Auger is second on the team with 7.3 points per game.
+Other team members include Max Leicher, Pat McCann, Dallas Mohn, Art Wolf, Cody Porche, and Casey Pippert-Ladd.
 The team looks to finish the season strong with nine more contests.

 Ms. Susan Harrington’s archery team got another opportunity to show off their skills as they traveled to Mackinac Island.
 Our island neighbors to the north were very impressed with the level of competition we have attained and felt it was a great learning experience for their kids.
 And finally, the archery team, cheerleaders, and basketball teams wish to thank all the people who made the trip to Mackinac Island and supported the Panthers.
 We had a great time.
-Having so many people follow us was an added bonus!
+Having so many people follow us was a bonus!

 Help Finding College Money-On Tuesday, January 18, from 1:00-3:00 pm in the Library, parents of seniors can get help with

-box of school supplies and educational materials about “Smokey the Bear!”
-Ken is living in Jacksonville, Florida and tries to visit Put-in-Bay whenever he gets the chance.
+Mr. Ken Harwood, Put-in-Bay High School Class of 1966, sent Ms. Christie Ontko’s third-grade class a box of school supplies and educational materials about “Smokey, the Bear!”
+Ken lives in Jacksonville, Florida, and tries to visit Put-in-Bay whenever he can.
 Thanks, Ken, for thinking about our school kids!
-The high school Terra Technical College Quiz Bowl Tournament scheduled for December 10th was postponed due to bad weather.
+The high school Terra Technical College Quiz Bowl Tournament, scheduled for December 10th, was postponed due to bad weather.
 Our Academic Challenge Team looks forward to this event being rescheduled in the near future.
 Mrs. Linda Rence has been working with these students since the start of the year in preparation for such tournaments.